Skip to main content

 How much does a CAM audit cost?

-Traditional CAM audits by third-party firms typically cost $3,000 to $15,000 per property, depending on portfolio size, lease complexity, and the number of years under review.
-Contingency-based auditors charge 25-50% of identified savings.
-Software-assisted audits through platforms like CapVeri cost $99-$149 per audit credit and can be completed in minutes rather than weeks.
+Traditional CAM audits by third-party firms can cost thousands of dollars per property.
+The price grows with portfolio size, lease complexity, and the years under review.
+Contingency-based auditors instead take a share of whatever savings they find.
+Software-assisted audits through CapVeri use annual self-serve pricing from starts at $998/year with 80OFF, with results in minutes rather than weeks.

 What do CAM auditors look for?